GoogleCloudPlatform/gcs-fuse-csi-driver/README.md

 ## Project Overview

+[Filesystem in Userspace (FUSE)](https://www.kernel.org/doc/html/next/filesystems/fuse.html) is an interface used to export a filesystem to the Linux kernel.
+[Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) allows you to mount Cloud Storage buckets as a file system so that applications can access the objects in a bucket using common File IO operations (e.g. open, read, write, close) rather than using cloud-specific APIs.

-[Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) is an open source FUSE adapter that lets you mount Cloud Storage buckets buckets as file systems.
+The Google Cloud Storage FUSE CSI Driver lets you use the Kubernetes API to mount pre-existing Cloud Storage buckets as volumes which are consumable from a Pod.
 Your applications can upload and download objects using [Cloud Storage FUSE file system semantics](https://github.com/googlecloudplatform/gcsfuse/blob/master/docs/semantics.md).
-The Cloud Storage FUSE CSI driver lets you use the Kubernetes API to consume pre-existing Cloud Storage buckets as volumes.

-The driver natively supports the following ways for you to provision your Cloud Storage buckets-backed volumes:
+The driver natively supports the following ways for you to configure your Cloud Storage buckets-backed volumes:

 * **CSI ephemeral volumes**: You specify the Cloud Storage buckets bucket in-line with the Pod specification.
 To learn more about this volume type, see the [CSI ephemeral volumes overview](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#csi-ephemeral-volumes) in the open source Kubernetes documentation.

 * **Static provisioning**: You create a PersistentVolume resource that refers to the Cloud Storage buckets bucket.
-Your client Pod can then reference a PersistentVolumeClaim that is bound to this PersistentVolume.
+Your Pod can then reference a PersistentVolumeClaim that is bound to this PersistentVolume.
 To learn more about this workflow, see [Configure a Pod to Use a PersistentVolume for Storage](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).

 Currently, the driver does not support [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).